-Mark the drive where your USB drive is to create a Windows 7 password reset disk on.
+Mark the drive where your USB drive is to create a Windows 7 password reset disk.

 Click “Next” to proceed.
-Enter your current local account password in the password field, click “Next” and wait for a while Windows 7 creates the password reset disk on your selected drive.
+Enter your current local account password in the password field, click “Next,” and wait for a while.
+Windows 7 will create the password reset disk on your selected drive.
 Hit “Next” when the progress indicator shows 100% completion, and then click “Finish” in the next window.

 Detach the USB drive or CD/DVD from your system.
 Label the Password Reset disk and save it in a safe place.

-If you want to create a Windows password reset disk but the system is locked, then you need to use a third-party program to help you.
-In this case, we are going to use Windows Password Reset to create a password reset disk for Windows 10/8.1/8/7.
-It can be used to recover passwords from any type of accounts such as Microsoft, local or administrator accounts.Free Download Buy Now(Pro)
+If you want to create a Windows password reset disk but the system is locked, you need to use a third-party program to help you.
+In this case, we will use Windows Password Reset to create a password reset disk for Windows 10/8.1/8/7.
+It can be used to recover passwords from any type of accounts, such as Microsoft, local or administrator accounts.Free Download Buy Now(Pro)

 Let’s see how this Windows Password Reset works to create a password reset disk.

-To get started with Windows Password Reset, first of all, Download and install the program into an accessible computer to create a password reset disk.
+To get started with Windows Password Reset, Download and install the program into an accessible computer to create a Windows password reset disk.

-After successful installation, Launch the program and attach a USB drive or blank CD/DVD into it.
+After successful installation, Launch the program and attach a USB drive or blank CD/DVD to it.

-Before clicking “Begin burning”, select the media type which would you like as your password reset disk.
+Before clicking “Begin burning,” select the media type you would like as your password reset disk.

-Do nothing except some patience so that it can make the password reset disk for any Windows operating systems.
+Do nothing except some patience so that it can make the password reset disk for Windows 7/8/10.
 After the boot process finishes, bring out the USB drive or CD/DVD from the computer.

 Now, select a user account with admin privileges you want to retrieve its passwords.

-Below this combo box, you can clearly see a “Reset” option, click on it and it will prompt a confirmation message, simply tap “Yes”.
+Below this combo box, you can clearly see a “Reset” option, click on it, and it will prompt a confirmation message, tap “Yes.”

-As soon as you click on the “Reset” icon, it will remove the password of that user account and will show it as blank instead of showing an unknown password.
+As soon as you click on the “Reset” icon, it will remove the password of that user account.

 That’s how you can create a password reset disk with Windows Password Reset and remove the password.